dvtate/ideas/README.md

 ## Hardware?
 - Police Chase Drone that follows cars being chased, attaches to them with a strong magnet then shoots a net that forces the car to stop
-- Add reservation/scheduling system for important equiptment (could be app but more lame)
+- Add reservation/scheduling system for shared equiptment/rooms (could be app but more lame)
-- Pill calendar/dispenser that doesn't need reloading
+  - Hardware:
+    - IoT device with screen that lets you make a reservation
+    - QR Code for reservation calendar event
+    - Check in if not being used
+  - Software:
+    - tracks utiliation (equiptment owner may care about RoI)
+    - notification email/text for reservations, integration with calendar app?
 - Stoping cars from running through pedestrian crosswalks
-  - Water gun to spray washable paint on cars who drive through pedestrian crossway
   - Handheld stop sign with a camera so u can send video evidence to police
-- Phone which electrocutes you if you don't unlock it
-- Life alert/body cams for people at risk
+- Personal body cam, press button to upload past 15mins + start live streaming
 - [qr-code watch](https://x.com/hoffridder/status/1747828116804743554): generate text qr code for current time
 - boat/sub drone for shipping